ykabaran/TwitterSplash/README.md

 ```
 // create and customize the view
 SplashView splashView = new SplashView(context);
-splashView.setDuration(500); // the animation will last 0.5 seconds
+// the animation will last 0.5 seconds
+splashView.setDuration(500);
-splashView.setHoleFillColor(Color.WHITE); // transparent hole will look white before the animation
+// transparent hole will look white before the animation
+splashView.setHoleFillColor(Color.WHITE);
-splashView.setIconColor(Color.rgb(23, 169, 229)); // this is the Twitter blue color
+// this is the Twitter blue color
+splashView.setIconColor(Color.rgb(23, 169, 229));
-splashView.setIconResource(R.drawable.ic_twitter); // a Twitter icon with transparent hole in it
+// a Twitter icon with transparent hole in it
+splashView.setIconResource(R.drawable.ic_twitter);
-splashView.setRemoveFromParentOnEnd(true); // remove the SplashView from MainView once animation is completed
+// remove the SplashView from MainView once animation is completed

-// add the view to a parent view
-parentView.addView(splashView);
+splashView.setRemoveFromParentOnEnd(true);
 ```

 or in XML: